KasraNamiranian/KasraNamiranian/README.md

 -->

 ## 💫 About Me:
-  - 📖 I'm a bachelor's computer engineering student at Azad unversity North Tehran Branch<br>-🔭 I’m currently working on NTB-AI-LAB website<br>- 🌱 I’m currently learning python and ML<br>- 👯 I’m looking to collaborate on AI projects<br>- 💬 Ask me about computer hardware and tech industries<br>
+- 📖 I'm a bachelor's computer engineering student at Azad unversity North Tehran Branch
+- 🔭 I’m currently working on NTB-AI-LAB website
+- 🌱 I’m currently learning python and ML
+- 👯 I’m looking to collaborate on AI projects
+- 💬 Ask me about computer hardware and tech industries

 ## 🌐 Socials: